-Sometimes making a cold soup is as simple as taking one meant to be served hot and eating it straight out of the fridge.
+Sometimes making a cold soup is as simple as taking one meant to be served hot and...eating it straight out of the fridge.
 That's the case with this chowder, which we give an intense corn flavor by throwing the cobs into the stock.
-Along with potatoes, the corn cobs release enough starch to thicken the soup beautifully.
+Along with the potatoes, the corn cobs release enough starch to thicken the soup beautifully.

 Pressure Cooker Corn Soup

-We make our corn chowder by scraping the milk from corncobs, but if you have a pressure cooker you can let that do all the work for you.
-Throw the cobs into the pressure cooker with the kernels and you'll end up with a thick soup with a more intense corn flavor than one thickened with potatoes or dairy.
+We make our corn chowder by scraping the milk from corncobs, but if you have a pressure cooker, you can let it do all the work for you.
+Throw the cobs into the pressure cooker with the kernels, and you'll get a thick soup with a more intense corn flavor than one thickened with potatoes or dairy.

 Easy, Summery Zucchini-Basil Soup

-Zucchini is a watery vegetable, and while that's a challenge for preparations like sautés, it's perfect for soup.
-It only takes a little cooking to break the squash down into a fresh, brightly colored soup.
-To preserve the zucchini's flavor we make the soup with water instead of stock and add mild leeks instead of onions.
+Zucchini is a watery vegetable, which makes it a challenge for preparations like sautés, but it's perfect for soup.
+It takes only a little cooking to break the squash down into a fresh, brightly colored soup.
+To preserve the zucchini's flavor, we make the soup with water instead of stock and add mild leeks instead of onions.

 Asparagus and Tarragon Velouté (Dairy-Free Creamy Asparagus Soup)

 We love the texture of a creamy soup, but the dairy fat that's usually used to achieve that creaminess tends to cover up the flavor of fresh vegetables.
 Our solution is velouté, a French technique that uses a roux, and little to no dairy, to thicken a soup.
-Leaving out the cream lets the fresh asparagus and anise-scented tarragon in this recipe shine.
+Leaving out the cream lets the grassy asparagus and anise-scented tarragon in this recipe shine.

 Creamy Lettuce Soup

-A couple times a year I buy a head of lettuce to make a sandwich, use a few leaves, then watch as the rest wilts away in the fridge.
-Thanks to this recipe that's no longer a problem, though—lettuce past its prime is surprisingly tasty when cooked up with aromatics and stock into a soup, then served either hot or cold.
+A couple times a year, I buy a head of lettuce to make a sandwich, use a few leaves, then accidentally leave the rest to wilt away in the fridge.
+Thanks to this recipe, that's no longer a problem—lettuce past its prime is surprisingly tasty when cooked up with aromatics and stock into a soup, then served either hot or cold.
 A handful of parsley keeps the color as vibrantly green as a fresh head of lettuce, too.

 Make-Ahead Pea Soup With Shallot, Lemon, and Parmesan

-This light, delicate soup is far more refreshing than the thick, hammy variety of pea soup that's more traditional, thanks to sweet peas (fresh or frozen work) and blanched lemon rind.
-We cook the soup just long enough to bring it to a boil so that the peas don't lose their fresh flavor, then blend with grated Parmesan cheese to add a little body.
+This light, delicate soup is far more refreshing than the thick, hammy variety of pea soup that's more traditional, thanks to sweet peas (fresh or frozen peas work) and blanched lemon rind.
+We cook the soup just long enough to bring it to a boil, so that the peas don't lose their fresh flavor, then blend with grated Parmesan cheese to add a little body.
 This one is good either warm or chilled.

 Chilled Summer Squash Soup With Yogurt, Mint, and Sourdough Croutons

-My local supermarket has been putting squash on sale a lot lately, and there's only so much sautéed squash I can eat.
-Fortunately I can turn to this recipe, which turns three pounds of it into a tangy, earthy soup.
+This time of year, I often find summer squash on sale at my local supermarket, but there's only so much sautéed squash I can eat.
+Fortunately, I can always turn to this recipe, which turns three pounds of the stuff into a tangy, earthy soup.
 We start by stewing the squash with garlic and onions, then blend it with yogurt and fresh mint.

 Cold Korean Noodle Soup With Asian Pear and Cucumber (Mul Naengmyun)

-If your knowledge of Korean food ends at bibimbap and barbecue, you're missing out.
-The country is home to some delicious noodle dishes, like this summery soup of buckwheat noodles in a sweet-tart, gelatin-thickened broth.
-We also add poached beef to the soup, making it a more filling meal, and garnish it with Asian pear, cucumber, and pickled radish.
+If your knowledge of Korean food ends at bibimbap and barbecued short ribs, you're missing out.
+Among the many delicious noodle dishes the country is known for, this summery soup of buckwheat noodles in a sweet-tart, gelatin-thickened broth stands out.
+We add poached beef to the soup, making it a more filling meal, and garnish it with Asian pear, cucumber, and pickled radish.